More Warner Downtown pages: vintage exterior views | recent exterior views | interior views |

 The Warner was used extensively for the interiors of Ziegfeld's New Amsterdam Theatre in William Wyler's "Funny Girl" (Rastar/Columbia, 1968).
 The exteriors, some backstage shots and bigger production numbers were studio creations.
 Here we have a look at the stage from the back of the house.
 See the Historic L.A.
 Theatres In Movies post for a dozen more views of the Warner from the film.

-We get a brief glimpse of the Warner from Broadway near the end of Dan Gilroy's "Roman J. Israel, Esq."
+We this murky view west from Broadway with the dark marquee of the former Warner in the center of the frame near the end of Dan Gilroy's "Roman J. Israel, Esq."
 (Columbia/Sony, 2017).
 The film features Denzel Washington, Colin Farrell and Carmen Ejogo in a story of a brilliant, idealistic lawyer who makes a serious misstep.
+The cinematography was by Robert Elswit.
 We also get views of the Orpheum, Rialto and Los Angeles Theatres.
 See the Historic L.A.
-Theatres in Movies post for more about the film.
+Theatres in Movies post for five more shots from this sequence.

 More information: The Cinema Tour page on the Warner Bros.
 Downtown has some photos by Adam Martin and Bob Meza.
 The Cinema Treasures page on what they call the Warrens has a good history of the building and lots of photos.